Texas Water Development Board approves $225,675,000 to the North Harris County Regional Water Authority (Harris County) for a water supply project

 For immediate release.
 Contact: Kimberly Leggett at 512-463-5129

-AUSTIN – (July 23, 2015) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $953,405,000 from the State Water Implementation Fund for Texas (SWIFT) to the North Harris County Regional Water Authority (Harris County).
-The assistance will allow the Authority to finance the planning, acquisition, design, and construction costs associated with a large regional water supply project.
+AUSTIN – (July 21, 2016) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $225,675,000 multi-year loans from the State Water Implementation Fund for Texas (SWIFT) program* to the North Harris County Regional Water Authority (Harris County).
+The assistance approved today is an increase to a 2015 SWIFT commitment that is part of a large regional water supply project for the Houston area.

 The TWDB is the state agency charged with collecting and disseminating water-related data, assisting with regional planning and preparing the state water plan for the development of the state’s water resources.
 The TWDB administers cost-effective financial assistance programs for the construction of water supply, wastewater treatment, flood control, and agricultural water conservation projects.